 the elimination of benefits payable, reduction of benefits owed, increases in premiums, deductions, co-payments or coinsurance, or a new requirement.
 I.e., preauthorization, to obtain services under the plan.

 There is a penalty of up to $110/day for not delivering an SMM within 30 days after a Participant or Beneficiary requests it.

 ERISA further requires employers with 100 or more participants to report certain information to the DOL annually on Form 5500.

 Form 5500 returns ask for information about the plan, including the plan name, plan year, plan sponsor, plan number, participants, insurance costs, and financial data.
 Late filing of form 5500 can result in fines as high as $1,100 per day.

 Summary Annual Report

 Once a Form 5500 is completed and filed, you must prepare a Summary Annual Report (SAR) for each of your welfare benefit plans subject to ERISA reporting.
-The SAR summarizes the Form 5500 information and notifies participants that the Form 5500 has been filed and a copy is available to participants who request a copy.
+After submitting, the SAR summarizes the Form 5500 information.
+Then notifies participants that Form 5500 and a copy is available to participants who request.
 SARs must be distributed to covered participants within nine months after the end of the plan year.
-A sample SAR format is available from the DOL.
-A SAR is not required for plans that are not required to file a Form 5500.
+A sample SAR format is accessible fromhttps://www.dol.gov/.